2 - Inventory & Ad-hoc commands

 Examine Machine Credentials

 Now we will examine the credentials to access our managed hosts from Automation controller.
-As part of the provisioning process for this Ansible Workshop the Workshop Credential has already been setup.
+These Machine credentials are essential for establishing secure SSH connections to managed hosts.

 Note the following information: